 All of the estimation filter outputs are available to record and most, but not all, are available to view in real time in MIP Monitor.
-In addition to the standard solution, additional filter outputs, such as uncertainties, inertial sensor bias and scale factors, filter status, and physical models (WGS84, WMM, and SAM) are available (Table 3 - Estimation Filter Outputs).
+In addition to the standard attitude and heading (AHRS) solution, additional filter outputs, such as uncertainties, inertial sensor bias and scale factors, filter status, and physical models (WGS84, WMM, and SAM) are available (Table 3 - Estimation Filter Outputs).

-Measurement Units Description Filter Status indicates the current state of the EF, such as running or initializing GPS Time weeks & seconds time corresponding to the calculated fil- ter solution Attitude (Euler RP) radians Euler angles representation of orientation expressed as with one-sigma uncertainly estimation available Attitude (Matrix) transformation matrix that describes orientation with reference to the ECEF coordinate system Attitude (Quaternion) unit quaternions representation of orientation with one-sigma uncertainly estimation available Acceleration (Linear) meter/second 2 linear acceleration readings with reference to either the sensor or vehicle frame (depending on settings), with bias and scale readings, and one-sigma uncertainty estimations also available.
-Compensated Angular Rate radians/second measured angular rate corrected using the estimated gyroscope scale factor and bias, with reference to either the sensor or vehicle frame Gravity Vector meter/second 2 estimated WGS84 gravity vector with reference to either the sensor or vehicle frame (depending on settings) WSG-84 Local Gravity Magnitude meter/second 2 local WGS84 gravity vector magnitude Heading Update radians heading used to update EF, calculated from the selected heading source (magnetometer, external, etc.) with one-sigma uncertainty reading available Pressure Altitude meters (altitude) altitude estimate from barometric pressure SAM meters (altitude)pressure (milli-bars)temperature (°C) density (kg/m 3) altitude as derived from the U.S. Standard Atmospheric Model (SAM) using the sensed barometric pressure and air temperature
+Measurement Units Description Filter Status indicates the current state of the EF, such as running or initializing GPS Time weeks & seconds GPS time corresponding to the calculated filter solution Attitude (Euler RPY) radians Euler angles representation of orientation expressed as roll, pitch and yaw (RPY) with one-sigma uncertainly estimation available Attitude (Matrix) transformation matrix that describes orientation with reference to the Earth Centered Earth Fixed (ECEF coordinate system Attitude (Quaternion) - unit quaternions representation of orientation with one-sigma uncertainly estimation available Acceleration (Linear) meter/second 2 linear acceleration readings with reference to either the sensor or vehicle frame (depending on settings), with bias and scale readings, and one-sigma uncertainty estimations also available.
+Compensated Angular Rate radians/second measured angular rate corrected using the estimated gyroscope scale factor and bias, with reference to either the sensor or vehicle frame (depending on settings) Gravity Vector meter/second 2 estimated WGS84 gravity vector with reference to either the sensor or vehicle frame (depending on settings) WSG-84 Local Gravity Magnitude meter/second 2 local WGS84 gravity vector magnitude Heading Update radians heading used to update EF, calculated from the selected heading source (magnetometer, external, etc.) with one- sigma uncertainty reading available WMM (World Mag- netic Model) Gauss WMM local magnitude, inclination and declination based on GPS coordinates Pressure Altitude meters (altitude) altitude estimate from barometric pressure SAM meters (altitude)pressure (milli- bars)temperature (°C) density (kg/m 3) altitude as derived from the U.S. Standard Atmospheric Model (SAM) using the sensed barometric pressure and air temperature